 Suddenly, SPI found itself thrust into the world of politics and its practice grew and developed a reputation for injecting creativity, life and momentum into political campaigns.

-With corporate offices in a landmark structure in the Hollywood Hills and satellite offices in Washington, DC, Austin, TX and Tulsa, OK, SPI continues to be involved in corporate imaging, as well.
+With corporate offices in a landmark structure in the Hollywood Hills and satellite offices in Charlotte, NC, Austin, TX and Tulsa, OK, SPI continues to be involved in corporate imaging, as well.

-Over the years, SPI's corporate client list has included ARCO, Doral Hotels, Loews Corporation, the Vail Athletic Club, Heston Oil, COX Communications, B.U.M.
-Equipment, Giorgio Beverly Hills, Qorval LLC, the National Cable & Telecommunications Association, Insight Communications, Digitech Systems, Aladdin Bail Bonds, Goodyear Farm Tires, Alton Healthcare, Titan International, PhRMA, Flying Tigers, Kirkland & Ellis, and Health-Mor Industries.
+Over the years, SPI's corporate client list has included Chesapeake Energy, the National Association of Manufacturers, ARCO, Doral Hotels, Loews Corporation, the Vail Athletic Club, Heston Oil, COX Communications, B.U.M.
+Equipment, Giorgio Beverly Hills, Qorval LLC, the National Cable & Telecommunications Association, Insight Communications, Digitech Systems, Aladdin Bail Bonds, Goodyear Farm Tires, Alton Healthcare, Titan International, PhRMA, Flying Tigers, Kirkland & Ellis and Health-Mor Industries.

-Davis lives in Hollywood and Santa Barbara, CA. He served two years as chairman of the southern California board of JA Worldwide (formerly Junior Achievement), and is a former member of their national board of directors.
-He serves on the national board of the Dream Foundation.
+Davis lives in Hollywood and Santa Barbara, CA. He served two years as chairman of the Southern California board of JA Worldwide (formerly Junior Achievement), and is a former member of their national board of directors.
+He serves on the national advisory board of the Dream Foundation.